For more information on planning your Mt. Washington Valley vacation, sign up for our monthly newsletter!

 You'll find that the Barrel Aged cider is the most wine-like, with a clean, crisp taste, while the Port Barrel aged cider is more earthy and complex.
 Each cider tastes sweet, but only in perception.
 The actual sugar content is quite low, which is a result in the way and length in the way its aged and bottled.
 (Ryan also offers a line of Dube and Robinson cider, which is cider that was grown and pressed by two cider makers in Tamworth, NH, that Ryan then took and aged on his own.
 They're a drier and bubbly experience.)

-Since the mid-2000's, Ryan has studied winemaking all over the world; from New Hampshire to New Zealand, he apprenticed under cider makers and vintners.
-He knew Australia suffered from a shortage of fruit pickers, so he booked a flight and started knocking on doors.
-He took whatever job the wineries needed him to, until he gained the wine-makers' confidence that he could be trusted to start making his own vintage for them.
+Since the mid-2000's, Ryan has studied winemaking all over the world; apprenticing under cider makers and vintners from New Hampshire to New Zealand.
+At one point he flew to Australia knowing it suffered from a shortage of fruit pickers.
+When his flight landed, he started knocking on the doors of wineries, and took whatever job the wineries needed him to.
+Over time, he gained the wine-makers' confidence that he could be trusted to start making his own vintage for them.

 You should be able to taste the nuance of the soil the grapes grew from in the wine you're drinking.
 Each region has its own soil characterization, and New Hampshire certainly has a unique one.
 Its granite stores created a really interesting mineral profile that inspired Ryan to become the first wine-maker to not only age and bottle wine in Mt.
 Washington Valley, but to grow the grapes for it as well.